wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.5.2 =
+= 1.5.3 =
 **BETA RELEASE**
-Huge upgrade: a lot of code changes, lots of new features.
-Please backup before upgrading.
-Critical production sites may want to wait one or two subversions or test in development site before updating.
-1.5.2 is the second bugfix subversion.
-With 1.5.3 we will drop out of beta.
+Largely compatibility upgrades with WP 3.8.
+Still in beta, with some new basic code: now works without PHP sessions, bug fixes.
+With 1.5.4 we will drop out of beta.

 == Using the Plugin ==